Graduate Courses

 Instructor: Greg Ray

 [Catalog description: Advanced study of particular topics or themes in the philosophy of language, such as compositionality, pragmatics, speech act theory, semantics of attitude reports or deflationary theories of truth.
-S/U option available if student admitted to Ph.D. candidacy.]PHI 6326 Seminar in Philosophy of Mind
+S/U option available if student admitted to Ph.D. candidacy.]Instructor: Cameron Buckner

 This course is designed to familiarize incoming graduate students with the expectations and standards of graduate level work in philosophy.
 In particular, it aims to develop the tools necessary to read, write, and converse about philosophy at the graduate level.
-We will study and discuss a wide range of papers, drawn from many areas of philosophy and written in a variety of philosophical styles.
+We will study and discuss a wide range of papers, drawn from different areas of philosophy

 Instructor: Molly Gardner